 If you look for an eyeglass mirror, there are not too many options available on the market.
 My winner is the Bike Peddler Eyeglass Mirror.
 It is lightweight, available in 2 sizes, and easy to attach.
 It does its job pretty well.

 Why Use Bike Mirrors?

 Roads are busier than ever.
-For us, cyclists, it is bad news because, together with pedestrians, we are the most vulnerable groups in traffic.
-It is good to have an overview of what is happening in front of you and behind you and follow some basic safety tips.
+For us, cyclists, it is bad news because, together with pedestrians, we are one of the most vulnerable groups in traffic.
+So it is good to have an overview of what is happening in front of you and behind you and follow some basic safety tips.

 A crash of a cyclist with a car can be fatal.
-According to the National Highway Traffic Safety Administration the crashes involving bicyclist or pedestrian, and a car has been increasing since 2009 in the US.
+According to the National Highway Traffic Safety Administration, crashes involving bicyclists or pedestrian, and a car has been increasing since 2009 in the US.
 In 2018 alone, 857 bicyclists were killed in traffic crashes in the US.
 That may seem like a low number, but it is not.

-A bike mirror is a cheap accessory, the added value of which far exceeds its price.
+A bike mirror is a cheap accessory.
+Its added value far exceeds its price.
 The bike mirror will help you find out what’s going on behind you, so you don’t have to turn around.
 You will not lose an overview of what is happening, which is extremely important in heavy traffic.

 Turning behind you on a bike can also lead to loss of balance and a subsequent fall.
 Thanks to bike mirrors, you can easily avoid these problems.

 There are 3 basic types of bike mirrors on the market.
 Each of these types has its advantages and disadvantages.
 You can compare them in the table below.